CJC-Apps/natsulang/README.md

 Then, type `pip install natsulang` in the terminal, and wait for it complete.

 Finally, type `natsulang` in the terminal.
 If no error occurs, the installation is success.

+If you need to upgrade natsulang, please use `pip install --upgrade natsulang`.

 ## Learn
 You can learn Natsulang [here](https://github.com/CJC-Apps/natsulang/wiki).